Research fellow in Applied Mathematics at the University of St Andrews

 In 2014 I obtained a postdoctoral research fellowship from the Fondation Mathématique Jacques Hadamard

-, which I held in the group of Professor Laurent Desvillettes
+, which I held in the group led by Professor Laurent Desvillettes

 at the École Normale Supérieure de Cachan.

-Since October 2015, I have been a member of the research group led by Professor Mark A. J. Chaplain
+Since October 2015, I have been a member of the research group of Professor Mark A. J. Chaplain

 at the University of St Andrews.